prime97/floyds/floyds/README.md

 ## 🚀 Running the Scripts

-1️⃣ Run the Floyd-Warshall Implementations
+1️⃣ Run the Floyd-Warshall Implementations from a python IDE.
+(Both performance_test & unittest needs to be run from terminal.)

 * Recursive Version